hutch120/fundoss/README.md

 `[fun-doss]` a funding option to shine a light on OSS packages by informing business of the value OSS provides.

 We commit to **NEVER** selling advertising or provide any data to 3rd parties.
 This project is OSS, you can view the upload code used which uploads the email address configured in package.json and the package names that have fundoss enabled.
-This data is then used to generate an OSS **Value Board** and (if provided) send an email to the Product Owner with a **Value Statement**.
+This data is then used to generate an OSS **Value Board** and, if provided, send an email to the Product Owner with a **Value Statement**.
 That's it.

-**No identifiable data is sent** Permission to send an email is given when it is added to `package.json`
+**No identifiable data is sent** other than the email address that is added specifically for fundoss in `package.json`

 A message to prompt adding an email is output to the developer terminal if this information is missing.